carbon-language/carbon-lang/docs/design/README.md

 themselves modeled as values; specifically, compile-time constant values.
 This means that the grammar for writing a type is the [expression](#expressions) grammar.
 Expressions written where a type is expected must be able to be evaluated at compile-time and must evaluate to a type value.
+Parameters to a type are expressed using the function-call syntax.

 ## Primitive types